tmurakami/dexopener/README.md

 ### [Kotlin all-open compiler plugin](https://kotlinlang.org/docs/reference/compiler-plugins.html#all-open-compiler-plugin)

-DexOpener removes the final modifier from your final classes and creates dex files to make the application class loader load the classes.
+DexOpener removes the final modifier from your final classes and creates dex files to make the application class loader load those classes.
 However, they are not so lightweight.
 If you want to save even a little testing time of your Kotlin app, you can introduce [the all-open compiler plugin](https://kotlinlang.org/docs/reference/compiler-plugins.html#all-open-compiler-plugin) instead of DexOpener.

 [This article](https://proandroiddev.com/mocking-androidtest-in-kotlin-51f0a603d500)
-is helpful to know how to open Kotlin classes with that plugin only for testing.
+would be helpful to know how to open Kotlin classes with that plugin only for testing.

 ### [Dexmaker](https://github.com/linkedin/dexmaker)